 The Garmin Fenix 3 is loaded with an array of sensors, as well as the lead GPS.
-You get Bluetooth and Wi-Fi for data syncing with a mobile device, an accelerometer, barometer with altimeter, and GLONASS to get you more accurate and fast location sync than a standard GPS.
+You get Bluetooth and Wi-Fi for data syncing with a mobile device, an accelerometer, a barometer with altimeter, and GLONASS to get you a more accurate and fast location sync than a standard GPS.

 Standard glass is used on the cheaper model plus it’s water-resistant.
 As for the battery, It’s so durable to the point that one charge can last up to a whole week with minimal use of advanced apps.

-To sum it up, the Fenix 3 isn’t the most beautiful watch, the smartest, and by no mean the cheapest, but when it comes to fitness tracking it’s pretty much unrivaled.
+To sum it up, Fenix 3 isn’t the most beautiful watch, the smartest, and by no mean the cheapest, but when it comes to fitness tracking it’s pretty much unrivaled.